- Please break your students into small groups of no more than 10.5-6 is recommended for elementary aged students.

 - Some of the museum’s buildings are wheelchair accessible and some are not.
 You can find the accessibility brochure on our website at http://www.strawberybanke.org/images/stories/pdf/Admission/accessibility_brochure.pdf

-- The Thanksgiving Program is wheelchair accessible while the History Explorers program is not.
+- The Thanksgiving Program is wheelchair accessible while the History Explorers program is not fully accessible.

 13. Do you require a deposit when a program is booked?

 - At this time, we do not require a deposit from groups.
-We will email a confirmation that you will need to fill out and bring with you on the day of your trip.
+We will email an invoice that you will need to fill out and bring with you on the day of your trip.